Lake Charles Was Destroyed by Hurricane Laura. America Has Already Moved On.

 anniversary of Hurricane Katrina.
 For New Orleans residents like myself, that

-date marks the mere beginning of a disaster which unfolded over the course of a
+date marks the mere beginning of a disaster that unfolded over the course of a

 week and then reverberated for years and years.
 It’s a trauma we relive with